-Utilizing the Oversight and Advisory Functions of Outside Directors and Auditors
+Utilizing the Oversight and Advisory Functions of Outside Directors and Audit & Supervisory Board Members

-As a result of efforts such as reviewing the way the Board of Directors operates.
-Outside Directors and Auditors have expressed the view that meetings of Sumitomo Chemical's Board of Directors feature free, frank, constructive, and lively debates.
-In the meeting of Board of Directors as well as informal meetings of Outside Directors and Auditors relating to the assessing the effectiveness of the Board of Directors, Outside Directors and Auditors pointed out a number of issues, and made recommendations on topics such as the method of operation for the Board of Directors, the support system for Outside Directors and Auditors, and a range of policies to improve corporate governance.
-Some specific examples are described below.
+As a result of efforts such as reviewing the way the Board of Directors operates, Outside Directors and Audit & Supervisory Board Members have expressed the view that meetings of Sumitomo Chemical's Board of Directors feature free, frank, constructive, and lively debates.
+In addition, we have received numerous suggestions and advice from Outside Directors and Audit & Supervisory Board Members on how to operate the Board of Directors, support systems for Outside Directors and Audit & Supervisory Board Members, and various corporate governance improvement measures, during the meeting of Board of Directors as well as informal meetings of Outside Directors and Audit & Supervisory Board Members relating to the assessing the effectiveness of the Board of Directors.
+Based on these suggestions and advice, we have implemented the following measures.